FAQs

 Battery Energy Storage Systems under consideration incorporate several safety features to prevent issues such as overheating or short-circuiting.
 These include thermal management systems, built-in sensors, and monitoring software to detect and address potential problems early.
 Alongside, we will conduct thorough safety assessments in collaboration with fire service authorities.

-We will submit a comprehensive battery safety management plan to the Planning Inspectorate as part of our application for development consent.
+We have submitted a comprehensive outline battery safety management plan to the Planning Inspectorate as part of our application for development consent.

 • Lime Down Solar Park Limited, a company within the Island Green Power (‘IGP’) group of companies, proposes to apply for development consent from the Secretary of State to allow it to construct, operate, maintain, and decommission a solar energy and energy storage development.
 This will be known as Lime Down Solar Park (the ‘Project’).